Avaiga/taipy-doc/docs/manuals/core/versioning/experiment_mode.md

 ```

 As you can see, this time the number of scenarios displayed is 2.
 Indeed, we run
-twice the 1.0 version, so we have two scenarios attached to it.
+the 1.0 version twice, so we have two scenarios attached to it.
 Scenarios from other
 versions are filtered out.

 # Clean entities of an existing version